This post is also available in: Español (Spanish)

 Traumatic Brain Injury Causes

-Over half of Traumatic Brain Injuries or TBIs are the result of a fall injury according the Center for Disease Control.
+Over half of Traumatic Brain Injuries or TBIs are the result of a fall injury according to the Centers for Disease Control.
 Other leading causes of TBIs are motor vehicle accidents involving cars, motorcycles, bicycles, pedestrians, and even boats.
 Violence is another cause of TBIs including, gunshot wounds, domestic violence, child abuse, and other types of assaults.
 Sports injuries are very common causes of TBIs (concussions) especially from football and soccer.
-Explosive blasts and other combat related injuries are also common cause of TBI in active duty military personnel.
+Explosive blasts and other combat-related injuries are also common causes of TBI in active-duty military personnel.
 Researchers believe that the pressure wave passing through the brain significantly disrupts brain function.
-Any time a person is struck by or against an object with blunt force, accidental trauma, assault, an object that penetrates the brain tissue (bullet) or shattered piece of skull and motor vehicle accidents puts them at risk for a traumatic brain injury.
+Any time a person is struck by or against an object with blunt force, accidental trauma, assault, an object that penetrates the brain tissue (bullet), or a shattered piece of skull and motor vehicle accidents puts them at risk for a traumatic brain injury.

 A TBI is caused by a blow or jolt to the head that disrupts the normal function of the brain.
 Not all blows or jolts to the head result in a TBI.
 Most TBIs that occur are mild and what we normally refer to as a concussion.